dqops/dqo/docs/checks/column/datetime/date-in-range-percent.md

 # date in range percent data quality checks

-A column-level check that ensures that the dates are within a range of reasonable values.
-Measures the percentage of valid
+Verifies that the dates in date, datetime, or timestamp columns are within a reasonable range of dates.
+ The default configuration detects fake dates such as 1900-01-01 and 2099-12-31.
+ Measures the percentage of valid dates and raises a data quality issue when too many dates are found.

 ___